Cook smarter

 Advanced 78-85%+

-How to calculate dough hydration
+How do you calculate dough hydration?

 The formula is straightforward: